microsoft/WhatTheHack/xxx-AKS-EnterpriseGrade/Coach/Solution-04.md

 The challenge states that no static passwords should be used or stored on the cluster.
 This implies a managed identity is needed to access Azure Key Vault.

 When retrieving secret values from Azure Key Vault, there are multiple options for the Azure identity that will be used to access Key Vault.
+- **System-assigned managed identity** assigned to the AKS Control Plane (not recommended as it's too broad)
-- **User-assigned managed identity** assigned to the VMSS of the nodepool
+- **User-assigned managed identity** assigned to the VMSS of the nodepool (current recommended method)
 - **Pod-managed identity** (this feature was in preview and has been deprecated)
 - **Workload Identity** (this feature is currently in preview and should be available in Spring 2023)